vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/start.md

 It enables:

-* Triggers - Your app can react to PowaTag tags placed around the environment.
+* Triggers - Your app can react to PowaTag tags placed around the environment (QR Code, NFC, Audio Tags).
 * Workflows - Respond to tags by providing appropriate and contextual user journeys.
 * Baskets - Users can add products to a basket for purchase from PowaTag merchants to using your app.
 * Payments - Users can easily pay for the products they selected using your app.
+* POS Payments - Users can pay for their goods at a Point Of Service.

 <br />